EllyPirelly/learnings-wes-bos-JSbeginner/module-08-data-types/README.md

 - you can spead in as many objects as you want
 - you can add your own property value pair
-- **in case of duplicates the last one in the code wins and overwrites the one before**
+- **in case of duplicates, the last one in the code wins and overwrites the one before**

 ### Reference vs copy in functions